celebrity

 ADVERTISEMENT

-Since 2013, the American gymnast has not lost an all-round title.
-She's also the only woman who has performed the dangerous Yurchenko double pike in competition - a move she is expected to pull off at the Tokyo Olympics.
+Since 2013, the American gymnast has won six all-around titles.
+She has 8 Olympic medals and 30 World Championship medals.
+She's also the only woman who has performed the dangerous Yurchenko double pike in competition.

 But the path to gymnastics glory has not been an easy ride.
 Here's what you need to know about Simone Biles.